Jingwei: Classic version

 The story is recorded in the Shanhaijing:

 The poet Tao Qian mentioned Jingwei in his Thirteen Poems upon Reading the Guideways through Mountains and Seas, where he made an association between Jingwei and Xingtian in their persistence to overcome tragedies but also mentions their inability to be free from it:

 "[Jingwei] bites hold of twigs, determined to fill up the deep-blue sea.
 Xingtian dances wildly with spear and shield, his old ambitions still burn fiercely.
 After blending with things, no anxieties should remain.
 After metamorphosing, all one's regrets should flee.
 In vain do they cling to their hearts from the past.
 How can they, a better day, foresee?"

 In popular culture

 Jingwei has a dialogue with the sea where the sea scoffs at her, saying that she won't be able to fill it up even in a million years, whereupon she retorts that she will spend ten million years, even one hundred million years, whatever it takes to fill up the sea so that others would not have to perish as she did.
-From this myth comes the Chinese chengyu (four-character idiom) "Jingwei Tries To Fill the Sea" (精衛填海), meaning dogged determination and perseverance in the face of seemingly impossible odds.
+From this myth comes the Chinese chengyu (four-character idiom) "Jingwei Tries To Fill the Sea" (Jīngwèi tián hǎi 精衛填海), meaning dogged determination and perseverance in the face of seemingly impossible odds.

+In 1988, a dome mural painting of Jingwei’s legend was revealed in Tianjin railway station.

 She is also a playable Smite heroine.